seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 SelectionDAG-based instruction selection consists of the following steps:

 #. `Build initial DAG`_ --- This stage performs a simple translation from the
-   input LLVM code to an illegal SelectionDAG.
+   input LLVM37 code to an illegal SelectionDAG.

 #. `Optimize SelectionDAG`_ --- This stage performs simple optimizations on the
    SelectionDAG to simplify it, and recognize meta instructions (like rotates